aftab4evr/aftab4evr/README.md

 ### Hi there 👋

 Hi!
 I'm Aftab Hussain.
-Software Engineer having 3.8 years of working experience in the information technology and services industry.
-Skilled in Python, Django, Flask, PostgreSQL, Javascript, JQuery, s3 bucket. and DRF.
+Aftab is an efficient full stack developer with over 3.8+ years’ experience in Python.
+He has developed projects in multiple Python frameworks such as Django, Flask.
+He has developed web, mobile application backends of different complexity.
+He has extensive building, securing, and code techniques.
+He is an effective team player having successfully worked in several cross domain and cross geographies projects.

 Eager to learn, ready for new challenge's and want to work on Angular and NodeJS.